 - Materials include a variety of instructional approaches that are developmentally appropriate.
-As seen in the Learn by Doing STEAM Activity Reader, Chapter 2 Louis's Thirsty Story has teacher demonstrations with the ice cube experiment, real-world connections, and measuring and collecting data.
+As seen in the Learn By Doing STEAM Activity Reader Book, Chapter 2, Louis's Thirsty Story has the teacher demonstrations with the ice cube experiment, real-world connections, and measuring and collecting data.
 The STEAM Activity Guide has various instructional approaches to engage students.
-The teacher does classroom demonstrations; there are tasks where students use tools to measure and collect data and engage in collaborative learning activities. - Materials engage students in the mastery of the content through various developmentally appropriate instructional approaches in the Learn by Doing STEAM Activity Reader. and STEAM Activity Guide.
-Chapter 9 includes teacher think-aloud in the Idea Boxes.
-Idea box three states, "Mind map with the class how different animals might be adapted to their environment by their physical structure and relate it to where they live, what they eat, and how they move."
-The chapter also includes opportunities to problem-solve with teacher support in Idea Box 1 when it says, "Ask the children what they think happened."
+The teacher does classroom demonstrations; there are tasks where students use tools to measure and collect data and engage in collaborative learning activities. - Materials engage students in the mastery of the content through various developmentally appropriate instructional approaches in the Learn By Doing STEAM Activity Reader Book and STEAM Activity Guide.
+Chapter 9 includes a teacher think-aloud in the idea boxes.
+Idea box 3 states, "Mind map with the class how different animals might be adapted to their environment by their physical structure and relate it to where they live, what they eat, and how they move."
+The chapter also includes opportunities to problem-solve with teacher support in idea box 1 when it says, "Ask the children what they think happened."
 The chapter provides exploration with concrete and hands-on materials at the level of rigor for the course when students observe live fish in Activity 5.
-The STEAM Lesson, What's the Matter, includes opportunities for students to
+The Learn By Doing STEAM Activity Reader Book lesson, What's the Matter, includes opportunities for students to engage in inquiry-based learning activities in a collaborative setting to dissect food and determine the properties of each component.
+The lesson consists of authentic tasks in which students use tools to measure and collect data about the food item.

-- engage in inquiry-based learning activities in a collaborative setting to dissect food and determine the properties of each component.
-The lesson consists of authentic tasks in which students use tools to measure and collect data about the food item. - Materials engage students in the mastery of the content through various developmentally appropriate instructional approaches.
-In the Learn by Doing STEAM Activity Reader, students will use a hand lens to sort matter according to its physical properties.
+Materials engage students in the mastery of the content through various developmentally appropriate instructional approaches.
+In the Learn By Doing STEAM Activity Reader Book, students will use a hand lens to sort matter according to its physical properties.
 Students will decide whether to group by weight, shape, color, or texture.
-In the Teacher Textbook Grade 1, in the chapter on Heating and Cooling, students engage in various instructional approaches.
+In the Teacher Textbook - Grade 1 Science, in the chapter on Heating and Cooling, students engage in various instructional approaches.
 In the introduction portion of the lesson plan, students observe water in its different forms and discuss the differences.
 Next, students will complete textbook work that consists of answering questions.
 The lesson continues, and students work on an investigation.
 Students will predict what will happen to a balloon filled with water and frozen.
 They will draw and write the outcome.

-Materials consistently support flexible grouping (e.g., whole group, small group, partners, one-on-one).
+Materials consistently support flexible grouping (e.g., whole group, small group, partners, one on one).